 When Was Calacatta Macchia Vecchia Discovered?

 The Calacatta Macchia Vecchia quarry is located among the “Marble Mountains” of Italy, within very close proximity of the town Torano.
-Although the exact time period in unknown, we do know that the discovery of what we now call Calacatta Macchia Vecchia was made between the end of the 17th Century and the beginning of the 18th Century.
+Although the exact time period is unknown, we do know that the discovery of this quarry was between the end of the 17th Century and the beginning of the 18th Century.

 Excavating Calacatta Macchia Vecchia Marble